 The monument glorifying the deeds of Russain Czar Peter Great was erected in 1997 is a 98-meter-high (322 ft).
 Initially, it was designed by the Georgian designer Zurab Tsereteli as a monument for Columbus in New York to commemorate 500 years of discovery of America.
 NY said NIET, i.e., tnx but no. Sculptor Zereteli morphed Columbus into Great Czar Peter to commemorate 300 years of the Russian Navy that took 100 years to hit the ocean waves.
 It weighs around 1,000 tons and contains 600 tons of stainless steel, bronze, and copper.

 The statue has courted controversy and was voted the tenth ugliest building in the world.
 Muscovites were skeptical about the whole idea: why pay tribute to Peter the Great, who loathed Moscow and moved the capital to St Petersburg.

-Better yet, to crown it all the Russians are still taught that Czar Peter was authentic Russian!
+Better yet, to crown it all the Russians are still taught by historians that Czar Peter was an authentic Russian!